micmejia/bible-dump/NKJV/1 Kings/1 Kgs 6.md

 ###### 1
-And it came to pass in the four hundred and [^a]eightieth year after the children of Israel had come out of the land of Egypt, in the fourth year of Solomon's reign over Israel, in the month of [^b]Ziv, which _is_ the second month, that he began to build the house of the Lord.
+And it came to pass in the four hundred and eightieth year after the children of Israel had come out of the land of Egypt, in the fourth year of Solomon's reign over Israel, in the month of Ziv, which _is_ the second month, that he began to build the house of the Lord.

 ###### 2
 Now the house which King Solomon built for the Lord, its length _was_ sixty cubits, its width twenty, and its height thirty cubits.

 ###### 3
-The vestibule in front of the [^c]sanctuary of the house _was_ [^d]twenty cubits long across the width of the house, _and_ the width of [^e]_the vestibule extended_ [^f]ten cubits from the front of the house.
+The vestibule in front of the sanctuary of the house _was_ twenty cubits long across the width of the house, _and_ the width of _the vestibule extended_ ten cubits from the front of the house.

 ###### 4
 And he made for the house windows with beveled frames.

 ###### 5
-Against the wall of the [^g]temple he built chambers all around, _against_ the walls of the temple, all around the sanctuary and the [^h]inner sanctuary.
+Against the wall of the temple he built chambers all around, _against_ the walls of the temple, all around the sanctuary and the inner sanctuary.
 Thus he made side chambers all around it.

 ###### 6
-The lowest chamber _was_ five cubits wide, the middle _was_ six cubits wide, and the third _was_ seven cubits wide; for he made narrow ledges around the outside of the temple, so that _the support beams_ would not be fastened into the walls of the [^i]temple.
+The lowest chamber _was_ five cubits wide, the middle _was_ six cubits wide, and the third _was_ seven cubits wide; for he made narrow ledges around the outside of the temple, so that _the support beams_ would not be fastened into the walls of the temple.

 ###### 7
 And the temple, when it was being built, was built with stone finished at the quarry, so that no hammer or chisel _or_ any iron tool was heard in the temple while it was being built.

 ###### 8
-The doorway for the [^j]middle story _was_ on the right side of the temple.
+The doorway for the middle story _was_ on the right side of the temple.
 They went up by stairs to the middle _story,_ and from the middle to the third.

 ###### 9
-So he built the [^k]temple and finished it, and he paneled the temple with beams and boards of cedar.
+So he built the temple and finished it, and he paneled the temple with beams and boards of cedar.

 ###### 10
 And he built side chambers against the entire temple, each five cubits high; they were attached to the temple with cedar beams.